alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 #### Response

-If the request to the client is successful, the client will return bytes representing the raw PDF data.
+If the request to the API is successful, the API will return bytes representing the raw PDF data.

 #### Error codes